nathfn/Check-WX-METAR-TAF-API-C-Wrapper/README.md

 ```

 <h3>Errors</h3>
-When using the strongly typed API (.NET objects) all returned types has the following two properties:
+When using the strongly typed API (.NET objects) all returned types have the following two properties:

 ```C#
 /// <summary>